 At University of the Sciences, you don’t have to wait to begin experiencing what it’s like to be an occupational therapist.
 From the beginning, class work is fully blended with hands-on learning.

 - You’ll be in the field nearly every semester, learning through doing.

 - You’ll enhance your knowledge base through hands-on involvement.

-- Class sizes are small, so you’ll get personal attention during lectures and in labs.
+- Class are personalized, so you’ll get the attention to foster success during lectures and in labs.

 - You’ll have valuable opportunities to interact and communicate with nationally recognized faculty and fellow students.

 - You’ll learn in a friendly, supportive environment.

 To help you implement your class work, you will have an opportunity to participate in fieldwork experiences one day per week starting in your third year.
 You’ll complete two 3-month clinical internships, working with patients of all ages from infants to the elderly.
 DrOT students complete an additional 4-month rotation, which will complement your specialty area, either community-based practice or leadership.

 During your fieldwork, you may work with clients in a variety of settings, such as: